 Chimichurri Sauce originated in Argentina.
 It is a spicy fresh herb sauce that is spooned generously over grilled meats.
 There are a million ways of adjusting the spiciness and herbiness of Chimichurri.
 I made this sauce several times before I found a balance that worked for me.
-I tend to prefer flavors that are not too garlicky but still give you that wonder garlic flavor.
+I tend to prefer flavors that are not too garlicky but still give you that wonderful garlic flavor.
 Perfectly crisp and fresh Italian parsley is a must.
-You can replace a a quarter of the parsley with cilantro or not according to your own taste buds.
+You can replace a quarter of the parsley with cilantro (or not) according to your own taste buds.

 Prep time: 15 minutes

 By January 31, 2017Published: